-This policy sets out how we will make community grants.
+This policy sets out how we will make decisions on community grant applications.

 The policy is overseen by the Finance Committee and was last updated in 2019.